 To update the priority of an entry, first change its key and then call to inform p that it has changed.
 This will change entry's order in the queue, moving it forwards or backwards as required.
-Finally, tests the module and prints its results onto file fp.
+Finally, void KhePriQueueTest(FILE fp);